MITHaystack/HOPS/doc/reference/source/hops4/data_processing/algorithm_and_output/algorithm.rst

 ^^^^^^^^^^^^^^^^^^^^^

 The fringe fitter supports iterative refinement loops controlled by user-specified ``prefit`` and ``postfit`` operators.
-When such operators are present, the original visibility and weight data are cached and can be refreshed between iterations, allowing convergence-based outer loops (e.g., iterative flagging or passband estimation).
+When operators from both categories are present, the original visibility and weight data are cached and can be refreshed between iterations, allowing convergence-based outer loops (e.g., iterative flagging or passband estimation).